 Archiving and preservation

-From a university perspective, we are supposed to keep data for 10 years (which is not simple).
-Currently there is no proper archiving mechanism in place at our particular site (Utrecht University).
-At the moment, we rely on policies and services as provided by the database service providers where data are deposited.
+From a university perspective, data are to be kept for 10 years.
+Currently, there is no proper archiving mechanism in place at the particular site (Utrecht University).
+At the moment, policies and services rely on what is provided by the database service providers where data are deposited.

 DARIAH Competence Centre